videojs/video.js/docs/guides/setup.md

     - `video-js` applies styles that are required for Video.js functionality, like fullscreen and subtitles.
     - `vjs-default-skin` applies the default skin to the HTML controls, and can be removed or overridden to create your own controls design.

-Otherwise include/exclude attributes, settings, sources, and tracks exactly as you would for HTML5 video.
-You may also need to add the video MIME types to your server configuration as documented [here](http://www.ewbooks.info/hotpot/hotpotatoes-xhtml5-audio-video)
+Otherwise include/exclude attributes, settings, sources, and tracks exactly as you would for HTML5 video.*
 ```html
 <video id="example_video_1" class="video-js vjs-default-skin"
   controls preload="auto" width="640" height="264"